dynamotn/dotfiles/README.md

 curl -sSL https://raw.githubusercontent.com/dynamotn/dotfiles/main/scripts/prerequisite.sh | bash -
 ```

 Answer questions, and wait to finish all setup scripts.
-My dotfiles will be located in `$HOME/Dotfiles`
+My dotfiles will be located in `$HOME/Dotfiles`.
+> [!NOTE]
+>
+> - If you aren't me, need to answer no (`n`) for "Do you want to decrypt... secrets?" questions.
+> Don't ask me why :)
+> - My chezmoi configuration are stored in [my private chezmoi repo for all machines](https://github.com/dynamotn/chezmoi-keeper)

 ## :scroll:&nbsp; Cheatsheet